Bambu Lab X1E 3D Printer Combo: Professional Desktop 3D Printing with AMS

 What is the build volume of the Bambu Lab X1E?

 The Bambu Lab X1E offers a 256 × 256 × 256 mm build volume, matching the X1 Carbon but with added professional features.
-Its cubic space supports versatile, well-proportioned part printing.Bambu X1E 3D printer in an office, with open door showing internal components and printed samples on a shelf.
+Its cubic space supports versatile, well-proportioned part printing.Bambu X1E 3D printer in an office setting with open door, showing internal components and partially printed object.

 What is the difference between the Bambu Lab X1E, Bambu Lab X1C, QIDI X-MAX 3, Bambu Lab H2S and Intamsys Funmat Pro 310 NEO?